KeaCluster/blockdemy-blockchain-notes/blockchain.md

 ### Double transaction

 Double transaction is the issue where certain $100 dollars can be duplicated for multiple transactions by and through the same person.
+Basically unregulated.

 - Bitcoin
   - It solves the issue of double transaction.